jamesdordoy/hyper-tables/README.md

 ## Usage

-### Note: This package makes use of Laravels migration table to keep track of run migrations.
-So before attemping to migrate your hyper tables.
+### Note: This package makes use of Laravel's migration table to keep track of already run migrations.
+So before attemping to migrate your HyperTables.
 Please run `php artisan migrate` to create this table.
-If your happy with Laravel's default users table then you can leave the existing migration to delete it and use HyperTables.
+If your happy with Laravel's default users table then you can leave the existing migration or delete it and use a HyperTable.

 ```php
 <?php